hipe/tmx/fields/doc/issues/002-common-association-meta-associations.md

 that if one of N states is *possible*, then (almost) always one of N+1 states is *certain*, if you can make the "plus one" be "none of these/other".

+(conversely, it then follows that you can take any required finite enumeration and convert it to an N-1 optional finite enumeration, if one of the states or "exponents" of the first enumeration the same value (probably `nil`) that's used to represent "not provided". huh? nevermind.)

 in this case we would simply state that that `nil` is one of *three* valid states for defaultancy (provided  that `nil` isn't already a possible value for any of the other states) but we don't because to us it doesn't